deadlyvipers/dojo_rules/introduction.md

 ###Introduction

-My favorite Code School is Git Real
+My favorite Code School path (Ruby, JavaScript, HTML & CSS, iOS or Electives)

 Well now that that's out of the way, we can get back to business.